mkrechetov/mkrechetov.github.io/_posts/2022-07-31-transactions.markdown

     return g
 ```

-Each transaction can be considered as double-entry bookkeeping, what is nicely described in [Mastering Bitcoin](https://www.oreilly.com/library/view/mastering-bitcoin/9781491902639/).
-Thus, graph of transactions can be considered as bipartite directed graph with wallet (address) nodes in one part and transaction nodes in the other.
+Each transaction can be considered as double-entry bookkeeping, which is nicely described in [Mastering Bitcoin](https://www.oreilly.com/library/view/mastering-bitcoin/9781491902639/).
+Thus, the graph of transactions can be considered as a bipartite directed graph with wallet (address) nodes in one part and transaction nodes in the other.
 I visualize transactions as follows, red nodes are transactions and green nodes are wallets:

 ```